 When assessing the Annapurna Circuit as it stands today, It's important to remember that development along the Annapurna Circuit occurred long before the roads were built.
 The influx of trekkers over the last thirty years led to significant infrastructure, teahouses, and small communities supported by trekking.
 Other treks in Nepal offer more of a wilderness experience, but the teahouses on the Annapurna Circuit are a luxury that facilitate weeks of trekking while carrying only a fraction of the supplies.

 For trekkers, it’s likely that if you would have enjoyed the Circuit ten years ago, you will enjoy it today.
-The 145-km roadless stretch from Chamje to Jomsom is still one of the most magnificent alpine trails in the world and the mountains themselves remain untouched.
+The roadless stretch is still one of the most magnificent alpine trails in the world and the mountains themselves remain untouched.
 If this is the trek you choose, bask in the majesty of the Annapurna Range and don’t allow anything to detract from your experience.

 With the encroachment of roads up the Annapurna Circuit, we have heard references for years about trekkers making their own way in certain sections.
 This appears to have formalized with waymarked routes called Natural Annapurna Trekking Trails (NATT).
 According to the British Mountaineering Council, “They cover the traditional circuit of the Annapurnas massif, from Besisahar to the hot springs of Tatopani, and a plethora of diversions and additional options, to the likes of 4900-metre Tilicho Lake and Dhaulagiri’s incredible icefall.”